geopython/pygeoapi/docs/source/cql-filter.rst

 List comparisons
 ^^^^^^^^^^^^^^^^

-#.
-If we want to extract only specific lakes whose **name **is in a given list, then we can use the IN operator specifying an attribute name as in **name IN ('Lake Baikal','Lake Huron','Lake Onega','Lake Victoria')**
+* If we want to extract only specific lakes whose **name** is in a given list, then we can use the IN operator specifying an attribute name as in **name IN ('Lake Baikal','Lake Huron','Lake Onega','Lake Victoria')**

 **Requested API:**